7 Ways to Keep Your Sanity while Kids are Home for the Summer

-Lots of times, I find myself going a little cray cray when my kids are inside with me all day.
+Lots of times, I find myself going a little crazy when my kids are home for the summer and inside with me all day.
 They’re always asking for things, frequently crying, super loud when I’m trying to focus – you name it, I get it!
-So now that the weather has been nicer outside, I’ve encouraged them to play outside as much as possible.
+Now that the weather has been nicer outside, I’ve encouraged them to play outside as much as possible.
 Let them explore the backyard, give them bikes to ride around the neighborhood, get a new basketball or soccer ball for them to play with, find other toys or outdoor activities that they can do to keep busy.
 Doing this will keep them entertained, you’ll know they’re safe and give you some quiet time inside to spend alone.
 And of course, occasionally checking on them to make sure they’re not hurting each other!

 4. Get a Sitter

 Sometimes we’re hesitant to do this, because yes, it costs some money.
 But for the sake of your summertime sanity, moms, get a sitter for a day!
 Go get a pedicure, sit with your favorite book and read at the park, drive around your favorite historical neighborhoods, head to the gym with your favorite trainer, have a cocktail with your girlfriends, go to that boutique and get that pair of shoes you’ve been wanting.
 Simply doing something for yourself that is out of the norm, out of your everyday routine, can be highly therapeutic.
 And, let’s face it, sometimes our husbands aren’t there to watch the kids while we have some “me-time.”
 So, moms, just do it.
 Get a sitter for a day.
 You won’t regret it.